claire-codes/blog-com/_posts/2016-06-07-trailing-commas-in-javascript-objects-yay-or-nay.markdown

 }
 ```

 Maybe that trailing comma after "ribbit" strikes you as a bit off.
-Maybe the neat-freak coder inside you who loves linting wants to backspace the heck out of it :bomb: Or maybe you were too busy adding and removing properties from your object to care.
+Maybe the neat-freak coder inside you who loves linting wants to backspace the heck out of it 💣 Or maybe you were too busy adding and removing properties from your object to care.

-Trailing commas on object properties are valid syntax in ECMAScript 5 (I haven't checked the spec but I read a StackOverflow question that says it is), and it won't throw an error. :rotating_light: Unless, of course, you're in IE8.
+Trailing commas on object properties are valid syntax in ECMAScript 5 (I haven't checked the spec but I read a StackOverflow question that says it is), and it won't throw an error. 🚨 Unless, of course, you're in IE8.

 ### Why?

 This style can be considered safer, as it protects you from irritating syntax errors caused by missing commas when you add or remove or rearrange the order of your key-value pairs.
 It's also considered neater in commit diffs, as to add a new property to the bottom of an object you only end up modifying one line instead of two.

-### :rotating_light: But remember:
+### 🚨 But remember:

 JSON Object !== JavaScript object, and if you try to parse a JavaScript object with a trailing comma it'll choke.